SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The main mechanism ⟮HTTP caching⟯ uses is ⟮the Cache-Control header⟯.
 In the days of ⟮HTTP 1.0⟯, the ⟮Pragma header⟯ was used for ⟮caching⟯.
-The ⟮Cache-Control header⟯ is sent ⟮by the server⟯ and&nbsp;specifies ⟮if a resource can be cached⟯, ⟮who can cache it⟯, and ⟮how long it can be cached⟯.
+The ⟮Cache-Control header⟯ is sent ⟮by the server⟯ and specifies ⟮if a resource can be cached⟯, ⟮who can cache it⟯, and ⟮how long it can be cached⟯.
 The ⟮Cache-Control header::caching⟯ consists of ⟮a comma-separated list⟯, with either ⟮boolean keywords⟯ or ⟮key=value pairs⟯ ⟮h∞;(cookie e.g. has a ; separated list) ⟯.
 To specify ⟮how long⟯ ⟮a cache entry⟯ is ⟮fresh (when it becomes stale⟯), one can either specify ⟮max-age=value⟯ as ⟮part of the Cache-Control header⟯ or ⟮the separate Expires header⟯.
 ⟮Maximum value⟯ for ⟮Cache-Control:⟯ ⟮max-age⟯ is ⟮1 year⟯